sics-iot/calipso/mccontikimac/README.md

 ## Implementation

-MC-ContikiMAC is implemented as a seperate mac protocol, that can be added to existing applications by changing the configuration of the NETSTACK_CONF_RDC to mccontikimac_driver and recompiling with the extra source files.
+MiCMAC is implemented as a seperate mac protocol, that can be added to existing applications by changing the configuration of the NETSTACK_CONF_RDC to mccontikimac_driver and recompiling with the extra source files.

 The implementation is available under (net/mac) and consists of the following files

-* mccontikimac.c, .h: source code of MC-ContikiMAC.
+* mccontikimac.c, .h: source code of MiCMAC.
 * mccontikimac-hopseq.h: definition of the channel hopping sequences.
 * mcphase.c, .h: functionality for phase-lock optimization with channel information.
 * csma.c: slightly modified csma layer to make the back-off time proportional to number of channels.